kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

   resource utilization.
 - This new functionality needs to stay feature gated until the evacuation API is available and stable.
+- When `descheduler.alpha.kubernetes.io/request-evict-only` annotation is deprecated
+  workload that forgets to remove the annotation will not be evacuated.

 ## Design Details